David Eger: Second professional career

 Eger turned professional for the second time in 2001.
 He earned a spot on the Champions Tour through qualifying school after preparing with the help of golf instructor David Leadbetter.
 He has four victories on the tour.
 Eger won the 2003 MasterCard Classic — the first Champions Tour event ever held in Mexico, and a winner's prize of $300,000.
 He won his second title in 2005 by shooting a final-round 67 in the inaugural Boeing Greater Seattle Classic, winning $240,000.
 His 54-hole score of 199 was 17 under par, three strokes ahead of Tom Kite.

 Eger won the Champions Tour Player of the Month award in March 2003.
-He lives in Charlotte, North Carolina with his wife Tricia.
-He has two children, Dottie (1982) and Michael (1984).

 Eger was the individual who alerted rules officials of Tiger Woods's illegal drop during the second round of the 2013 Masters Tournament.

+Personal life

+Eger lives in Charlotte, North Carolina with his wife Tricia.
+He has two children.

+Awards and honors

+In March 2003, Eger won the Champions Tour's Player of the Month award.